Sling TV doesn’t have the best channel lineup, cloud DVR or user experience compared to other cable TV replacements.

 On top of that, it wouldn’t be much different than YouTube TV or Hulu Live.

 From my perspective, being a low-cost alternative to competing services is Sling TV’s greatest strength.
-I don’t see them adding locals anytime soon.
+I don’t see them adding full local coverage.

 Although Sling TV is a live TV streaming service, you can stream on your own terms with its cloud DVR.